coreos/butane/docs/configuration-v1_0.md

       * **_inline_** (string): the contents to append.
 Mutually exclusive with `source`.
       * **_verification_** (object): options related to the verification of the appended contents.
         * **_hash_** (string): the hash of the config, in the form `<type>-<value>` where type is `sha512`.
     * **_mode_** (integer): the file's permission mode.
-If not specified, the permission mode for files defaults to 0644 or the existing file's permissions if `overwrite` is false, `source` is unspecified, and a file already exists at the path.
+If not specified, the permission mode for files defaults to 0644 or the existing file's permissions if `overwrite` is false, `contents` is unspecified, and a file already exists at the path.
     * **_user_** (object): specifies the file's owner.
       * **_id_** (integer): the user ID of the owner.
       * **_name_** (string): the user name of the owner.